HeadSpin Documentation

 // headspinRemote

-import io.headspin.biometrics.biometrics.HSBiometricPrompt
+import io.headspin.io.biometrics.biometrics.HSBiometricPrompt

 open class AuthenticationCallback : HSBiometricPrompt.AuthenticationCallback() {